edstott/ES-synth-starter/doc/LabPart2.md

 	| 3 | 01 | 11 |  | Normal transition |
 	| 4 | 11 | 00 | +1 | Missed state, assume same sign as before |

-	> **Note**: Knob accuracy
+  > [!NOTE]
+  > **Knob accuracy**
   >
   > It’s not ideal to use a high sample rate to detect the knob movements accurately because it increases CPU utilisation.
   > Normally you would connect incremental encoders directly to MCU pins so you can generate interrupts when the inputs change.
   > Unfortunately, there are not enough pins on the microcontroller module for this.
   >
-	> To avoid this problem, the synthesiser module has an additional microcontroller which can be dedicated to decoding the knobs
+  > To fix this problem, V2.1 of the synthesiser module contains an I<sup>2</sup>C GPIO expander device with interrrupt capability that can be used to read the knobs instead of the input matrix.
+You can try one if you like, but don't worry about optimising knob input on V1.1 hardware.
-	> However, there is not yet a configuration flow that allows you to program this microcontroller.
-	> So don’t worry about trying to optimise the knob decode for now — limitations on knob rotation speed will not be penalised in coursework marking.

 4. The knob can be used to implement a simple volume control.
 	First, add limits to your knob decoder so the maximum rotation can be 8 and the minimum can be 0.